 How They May Cause Acne: We do not know how vitamin B compounds may cause acne.
 Some scientists have suggested that these vitamins may irritate the skin pores, causing inflammation.2

-Treatment of Acne Caused by Vitamin B Compounds: Acne that may be caused by vitamin B compounds usually disappears gradually once someone stops taking the supplements.2
+Treatment of Acne Caused by Vitamin B Compounds: Acne that may be caused by vitamin B compounds usually disappears gradually once supplementation stops.2

 Medications That Might Cause Acne